 Built in 1955, the original Lakewood Hospital had fifty (50) beds.
 There were approximately seven (7) physicians on staff at that time.
 The major services that were offered included medical/surgical/acute care, emergency services, surgery, labor/delivery, and newborn nursery care.
 The hospital also offered ancillary services such as radiology, laboratory, dietary, purchasing, and accounting.
 The community hospital was located in what is now the medical plaza.

 In 1960, Lakewood Hospital increased its capacity to ninety-six (96) beds and expanded the surgical suites to include orthopedics, obstetrics, newborn nursery and ancillary departments.
+This was known as Station 2.

 The expansion in 1960 met area needs for several years, but Morgan City and the surrounding area continued to grow at a phenomenal rate due to the offshore oil and gas exploration industries.
 At that time, there were over one hundred (100) babies born per month at Lakewood.

 In June of 1981, at a cost of $21 million, the new 168-bed facility was opened to provide healthcare services to the people of Morgan City, Amelia, Berwick, Bayou Vista, and Patterson.
+By the mid 1980’s the growth rate of the economy took a downturn and eventually crashed.
+This downturn made it almost impossible to make payments on the bonds that were used to finance the new facility.
+With the down turn also came a dramatic decrease in the funds received from the property assessment, again causing weakened financing for hospital operations.

 In 1995, the community was asked to vote for a maintenance tax to be used for building and grounds improvements for the hospital.
 Those funds were later dedicated for the Emergency Department renovation and expansion project that came to fruition in 1999 and was completed in March of 2000.
 The $1.7 million expansion of the emergency department included adding 4,500 sq. ft.
 The new 8,500 sq. ft. expansion included a central registration, registration area, a nursing station, positioned to provide visibility to patient rooms, private consultation rooms, 2 trauma rooms, a cardiac room with advanced cardiac monitoring equipment, a decontamination room, and ob/gyn room, 2 observation rooms, and ENT room, an ortho room and 5 exam rooms.